ywatanabe1989/genai/templates/Email.md

 - If I specify a language like "in Japanese", please translate my Email and adhere to the appropriate cultural format.

+- I may include the sender's message for you to understand the context.
+However, do not include these messages in your output; only revise or write my sending messages.

 ----------
 Now, my Email is as follows:
 ----------